 If you’d like to acquire this skill, then a great way to get started is learning to make sites on WordPress for bloggers.
 Most bloggers want a certain style and will typically use a theme that will require some basic customization and tweaks to suit their vision.
 This can be an easy entry point for you.

-You can then work on levelling up your skills by studying HTML and CSS (Codecademy is a great and free, place to learn), learning about great colour and font combinations depending on branding, and practise making more complex custom websites.
+You can then work on levelling up your skills by studying HTML and CSS (Codecademy is a great and free, place to learn), learning about great colour and font combinations depending on branding, and practice making more complex custom websites.
 Join some FB groups with other web designers to learn from other

 12) Blogger/Niche Website Owner